 Pain and pins-and-needles sensations usually begin in the neck or shoulder, then spread along the inner surface of the arm into the hand and sometimes down the side of the torso.

-If pressure is put on one of the subclavian arteries, the hand, arm, and shoulder on the affected side may swell, or the overlying skin may look bluish because the oxygen supply is inadequate (a condition called cyanosis).
+If pressure is put on one of the subclavian arteries, the hand, arm, and shoulder on the affected side may swell, or the overlying skin may look bluish because blood flow is impaired, resulting in an inadequate oxygen supply (a condition called cyanosis).
 Sometimes the pressure is severe enough to cause Raynaud syndrome, in which the fingers become pale or blue and often numb when exposed to cold.

 Angiography of the arteries in the arm (brachial arteries) may be done to detect abnormal blood flow.
 In this test, x-rays are taken after a dye that is visible on x-rays (radiopaque dye) is injected into the bloodstream.
 Magnetic resonance imaging (MRI) may be done to look for anatomic abnormalities.
 However, none of these tests can definitively confirm or rule out the diagnosis of thoracic outlet syndrome.